 See More:

-If you’re refreshing your makeup bag, our Best Mascara for Older Women guide covers clean, smudge-resistant picks that lift fine lashes.
-For smooth color that flatters texture, see Best Eyeshadow for Older Women.
+Refreshing your makeup bag?
+Our Best Mascara for Older Women guide covers clean, smudge-resistant picks that help lift fine lashes.
+For smooth color that won’t emphasize texture, see Best Eyeshadow for Older Women.
 For easy definition, head to Best Eyeliner for Older Women.
 Want color that brightens without settling?
 Check Best Lipstick for Older Women.
 And to finish the look with a signature scent, explore Best Perfume for Older Women.
 We also cover the Best Foundation for Mature Skin Over 60.

 We may earn a small referral fee at no extra cost to you.